cmuscioly/cmuscioly.github.io/tournament.md

 <hr>
 _Last updated: Friday, January 10, 2020_

-_Update 01/10: Circuit Lab is in HH A101, not A110._

-_Update 01/10: links to on-campus dining locations added._

-_Update 01/11 7:30am: Protein Modeling exam moved to *WEH 5202*_

-We will host our second invitational tournament on **Saturday, January 11th, 2020**, on Carnegie Mellon's Pittsburgh campus.
+We hosted our second invitational tournament on **Saturday, January 11th, 2020**, on Carnegie Mellon's Pittsburgh campus.

-If you're interested in attending, please see the
-<a href="/registration/">registration page</a> for more information.
+## Results

+The tournament's over!
+See the [**final tournament results**](assets/results_2020.pdf).

+Tests and answer keys will be posted in the near future.

 ## Schedule of events